etendue/CarND-Path-Planning/ModelDocumentation.md

 For slow down case, the only change is first set jerk value to minus then to plus.

 ##### Trick to generate path
-The whole plan is under Frenet coordinate, but later transformed to XY.
+The whole planning is under Frenet coordinate, but later transformed to XY.
 Here are the steps:

-1. get last prediction state(perfect control, so no sensor evaluation is done, in reality we can filters such as Kalman or Particle filter)
+1. get last prediction state(perfect control, so no sensor evaluation is done, in reality we can use filters such as Kalman or Particle filter)
 2. check target velocity and collision condition, if no collision, set `s'(t)` as big as possible
 3. choose waypoints of s and d from the curve.
 4. convert waypoints from sd to XY
-5. use tk::spline to XY against time
+5. use tk::spline to fit XY against time
 6. interpolate the XYs for simulator